PacoVu/havenondemand-android/README.md

     entity_array.put("entity_type", "people_eng,places_eng");
     params.put("arrays", entity_array);

-* iodApp: a string to identify an IDOL OnDemand API.
+* hodApp: a string to identify a Haven OnDemand API.
 E.g. "ocrdocument".
 Current supported apps are listed in the IODApps class.
 * mode [REQ_MODE.SYNC | REQ_MODE.ASYNC]: specifies API call as Asynchronous or Synchronous.

-**Response:**
+*Response:*

 * If the mode is "ASYNC", response will be returned via the requestCompletedWithJobID(String response) callback function.
 * If the mode is "SYNC", response will be returned via the requestCompletedWithContent(String response) callback function.
 * If there is an error occurred, the error message will be sent via the onErrorOccurred(String errorMessage) callback function.

-**Example code:**
+*Example code:*
+##
-    Call the OCR Document API to scan text from an image file
+    // Call the OCR Document API to scan text from an image file

-    String iodApp = IODApps.OCR_DOCUMENT;
+    String hodApp = HODApps.OCR_DOCUMENT;
     Map<String,Object> params =  new HashMap<String,Object>();
     params.put("file", "full/path/filename.jpg");
     params.put("mode", "document_photo");
-    iodClient.PostRequest(params, iodApp, IODClient.REQ_MODE.ASYNC);
+    hodClient.PostRequest(params, hodApp, HODClient.REQ_MODE.ASYNC);

 ----
 **Function GetJobResult**